bmcilw1/goodtechcofounders/src/pages/index.md

 templateKey: index-page
 intro:
   title: Cofounder's Compass
-  subtitle: >
-    The missing guide to help you succeed in your own startup.
+  subtitle: The missing guide for your startup.
 ---